 We love your pets!
 As a Special Event Class D or E, the City of Atlanta allows you to bring your dog to the park.
 Just be sure to keep your dog on a leash and pick up their “calling cards” please!

 This is a rain or shine event.
-Certain events maybe cancelled or re-scheduled depending on rain.
+Certain events may be canceled or re-scheduled depending on rain.
 High winds may cause some Festival closure.
 Safety is always first.
 If the weather poses a safety risk to patrons and participants, the Festival will close and information will be announced as to the nature of the risk, exit instructions, and possible re-open times.